CEbbinghaus/Lipe/README.md

-# Logger Documentation
+# Lipe Documentation

-The Documentation for the Logger package written in Markdown and Astro.
+The Documentation for the Lipe package written in Markdown and Astro.